The Pavlovian Society

 2) The Gantt Medal, established by the Society following the death of W. Horsley Gantt in 1980, is awarded to individuals who have either made distinguished contributions to the field as broadly defined in Article I or contributed significantly to the functioning of the Society.

 3) The Student Poster Award (established in 2007) recognizes the best poster presentation at the annual meeting by a student who has not yet obtained a Ph.D. at the time of the abstract submission.
-Posters (and their presenters) are judged by the quality of the presentation, thoughtfulness, originality and creativity of work.
+Posters (and their presenters) are judged by the Executive Committee by the quality of the presentation, thoughtfulness, originality and creativity of work.
 The award is intended to stimulate continued participation in the Society’s meeting.

 4) The Bucci Undergraduate Scholarship was established in memory of former President of the Society David Bucci.
-The Bucci Undergraduate Scholarship is awarded to an eligible undergraduate student who has made significant contributions to the fields of learning theory, neuroscience, or psychology fields and provides a cash prize to partially cover travel expenses for the Society’s Annual Meeting.
+The Bucci Undergraduate Scholarship is awarded by the Executive Committee to an eligible undergraduate student who has made significant contributions to the fields of learning theory, neuroscience, or psychology fields and provides a cash prize to partially cover travel expenses for the Society’s Annual Meeting.

 ARTICLE VIII: NOMINATIONS AND ELECTIONS